Search on partial words with wildcards

 bead*

-Searches for records that contain words starting with bead.
-For example, bead, beads, beading.
+This example will search for records that contain words starting with bead, such as bead, beads, beading.

 be*d

-Searches for records that contain words starting with the letters be and ending with the letter d.
-For example, bead, bend, beard, bedford.
+This example will search for records that contain words starting with the letters be and ending with the letter d, such as bead, bend, beard, bedford.

 *est

-Searches for records that contain words starting with any several characters and ending with est. For example, fastest, slowest.
+This example will search for records that contain words starting with any several characters and ending with est, such as fastest, slowest.

 bead?

-Searches for records that contain words starting with the word bead plus one additional character.
-For example, beads, beady.
+This example will search for records that contain words starting with the word bead plus one additional character, such as beads, beady.

 be?d

-Searches for records that contain any 4-letter word beginning with be and ending with d.
-For example, bead, bend.
+This example will search for records that contain any 4-letter word beginning with be and ending with d, such as bead, bend.

 ?est

-Searches for records that contain words starting with any single character and ending with est. For example, rest, best.
+This example will search for records that contain words starting with any single character and ending with est, such as rest, best.

 See also